-Billy Sunday (William Ashley Sunday) was first famous as a professional baseball player.
-He then became much more famous as an evangelist who preached temperance.
-He remains famous today.
+Billy Sunday (William Ashley Sunday).
+Sunday was first famous as a professional baseball player.
+He then became much more famous as an evangelist.
+Sunday preached temperance.
+He remains well-known even today.

 Over time, public opinion began turning against Prohibition.
 Opposition grew.
 There were calls for Repeal.
-Then ‘his sermons became more extreme and reactionary, promoting a specific type of Americanism that excluded those who were not native-born fundamentalist Christians.’1
+Then “his sermons became more extreme and reactionary, promoting a specific type of Americanism that excluded those who were not native-born fundamentalist Christians.”2

 The nation repealed Prohibition in 1933.
 Sunday called for its reintroduction.
 But he grew pessimistic.
 His sermons began dwelling on the end of the world.
 He believed it was imminent.

 Sunday earned a fortune and died wealthy in 1935.
 He left a large estate to his children.
 That was at the depth of the Depression.
-About one-third of the population was unemployed.
+About one-third of workers had no job..

 1 Booze, or, Get on the Water Wagon.
 (The sermon.)

 2 Hill, J. Prohibition – Defining Moments.
 Detroit: Omni.